-- Autothrottle may remain in speed (SPD) mode and may increase thrust to maintain speed during flare instead of reducing the thrust to IDLE at 25 feet radio altitude (RA) or may reduce thrust to IDLE prematurely. - Thrust reversers may not deploy above 65 knots during the landing roll. - Engines may remain at approach idle after touchdown until 65 knots during the landing roll. - Auto Speedbrake may be inoperative during the landing roll. - SPEEDBRAKE EXTENDED Caution message may not be available during the landing roll. - SPEEDBRAKE time critical visual and aural warnings may not be available during the landing roll. - Spoilers may be limited to their maximum in-flight position during manual deployment after touchdown until 65 knots during the landing roll. - Other simultaneous flight deck effects associated with the 5G C-Band interference could increase pilot workload.
+- Autothrottle may remain in speed (SPD) mode and may increase thrust to maintain speed during flare instead of reducing the thrust to IDLE at 27 feet radio altitude (RA) or may reduce thrust to IDLE prematurely. - Thrust reversers may not deploy during rejected takeoff or landing roll. - Engines may be at higher idle during rejected takeoff or remain at approach idle after touchdown. - Automatic speedbrake may not deploy after touchdown during the landing roll. - SPEEDBRAKE EXTENDED light may not be available or may illuminate erroneously during the landing roll. - SPEEDBRAKE time critical visual and aural warnings may not be available during the landing roll. - Spoilers may be limited to their maximum in-flight position during manual deployment after rejected takeoff or touchdown during the landing roll. - Landing Attitude Modifier may be erroneous. - Other simultaneous flight deck effects associated with the 5G C-Band interference could increase pilot workload.

-As a result of these effects, lack of thrust reverser and speedbrake deployment and increased idle thrust may occur; and brakes may be the only means to slow the airplane.
-Therefore, the presence of 5G C-Band interference can result in degraded deceleration performance, increased landing distance, and runway excursion.
+As a result of these effects, lack of thrust reverser and speedbrake deployment, limited spoiler extension, and increased idle thrust may occur; and brakes may be the only means to slow the airplane.
+Therefore, the presence of 5G C-Band interference can result in degraded deceleration performance, subsequently resulting in longer than normal landing or rejected takeoff distances, which could lead to a run way excursion.
 This is an unsafe condition.

-The severity of the hazard created by a lack of thrust reverser and speedbrakes, and by increased idle thrust, increases when the runway is contaminated with frozen or liquid precipitation.
+The severity of the hazard created by a lack of thrust reverser and speedbrake deployment, limited spotler extension, and by increased idle thrust, increases when the runway is contaminated with frozen or liquid precipitation.
 The FAA categorizes runway surface conditions with codes from 6 through 0, with 6 being a dry runway and therefore no detrimental effect on braking, and a code of 0 denoting surface conditions, such as wet ice, in which braking may not be effective.

-This AD mandates procedures for operators to account for this longer landing distance, for all runway conditions, in the presence of 5G C-Band interference as identified by NOTAM.
-It prohibits operators from dispatching or releasing airplanes to affected airports when certain braking and antiskid functions on the airplane are inoperable.
-It also prohibits operators from dispatching or releasing airplanes to, or landing on, runways with condition codes 1 and 0.
+This AD mandates procedures for operators to account for this longer than normal landing or rejected takeoff distances, for all runway conditions, in the presence of 5G C-Band interference as identified by NOTAM.
+It prohibits operators from dispatching or releasing airplanes to or from affected airports when certain braking and anti-skid functions on the airplane are inoperable.
+It also prohibits operators from dispatch or release to, or takeoff or landing on, runways with condition codes 1 and 0.